ArvidSilverlock/bitbuffer/README.md

 # bitbuffer
-Bit level manipulation of roblox's byte level buffers. :sunglasses:
+Bit level manipulation of byte level buffers. :sunglasses:

 ## Basic API

 - read(buffer, offset, width)
 - write(buffer, offset, value, width)

-- readlittle(buffer, offset, width)
+- readbig(buffer, offset, width)
-- writelittle(buffer, offset, value, width)
+- writebig(buffer, offset, value, width)

 The offset that each function requires is a 0 indexed *bit* `offset`, the `width` is also in bits, which can range from 1-48, the `value` is an unsigned integer.

-`read` and `write` use big endian, whereas `readlittle` and `writelittle` use little endian. `readlittle` and `writelittle` are faster than their big endian counterparts as roblox's `buffer` objects seemingly use little endian on the byte scale, therefore less manipulation of the buffers is required.
-I'm not all too sure on any of this, as I'm not educated on the subject of endianness.
+`read` and `write` use little endian, whereas `readbig` and `writebig` use big endian. `read` and `write` are faster than their big endian counterparts as roblox's `buffer` objects seemingly use little endian (at least on the byte scale), therefore less manipulation of the buffers is required.
+At least, this is my observation.

 ## Base Conversion API

 Currently there are 3 supported bases, binary, hexadecimal, and base64, each of which have `to` and `from` functions.

+Binary and hexadecimal are more useful for debugging, whereas base64 is good for serialisation for datastore storage.

 Functions that convert *to* a base intake a buffer and return a string, whereas the functions that do the inverse intake a string and return a buffer.
 The `from` functions *do not* support prefixes or separators, this may come in the future, we'll have to see.